About CCC

 Natasha Bothun

-Natasha Bothun has worked for the State of South Dakota since 2005 and currently works in the Bureau of Human Resources as the Employee and Organizational Development Manager.
-Prior to working for BHR, Natasha spent 15 years with the Department of Tourism.
 Natasha grew up in Manning, IA and attended Drake University.
 Upon graduating from Drake, with a Public Relations degree, Natasha moved to Eau Claire, Wisconsin where she began a career as a food broker and continued her education working towards a Marketing degree.
-Natasha and her husband Scott moved to Pierre in 2003 when Scott took over his family’s Farmers Insurance agency.
-Scott and Natasha have two children.

 CCC_DB headshot_Resized